pradeep98/AbandonedObjectDetection/README.md

   function.<br>
-  &emsp;• This function i.e. [Area, Centroid, BBox] = step(hBlob, Segmented); gives area , centroid and Boundary box for a particular blob,<br>&emsp; discarding blobs that are smaller than a specified threshold.
+  &emsp;• This function i.e. [Area, Centroid, BBox] = step(hBlob, Segmented); gives area , centroid and Boundary box for a <br> &emsp; particular blob, discarding blobs that are smaller than a specified threshold.

 <b>E. Blob Tracking:</b><br>